rizafahmi/elixirdose-pouchdb/README.md

 > View on github: index.html

-One more step
-we need are copying `pouchdb-2.2.0.min.js` to `priv/static/js` folder and `index.html` to `priv/views` folder.
-You need to create `views` directory first.
-Last step we need to edit our controller to load our html file.
+One more step we need is copying `pouchdb-2.2.0.min.js` to the `priv/static/js` folder, and `index.html` to the `priv/views` folder.
+You need to create the `views` directory first.
+The last step we need to do is edit the controller to load our html file.

     defmodule PouchPhoenix.Controllers.Pages do
       use Phoenix.Controller